Law Enforcement

 Dr. Michelle Beshears

-History is full of examples that show how the law has influenced social change.
+History contains examples showing how the law has influenced social change.
 One need only look at the 19th Amendment of the United States Constitution.
-An Amendment, which Congress passed June 14, 1919, was ratified in 1920.
-An Amendment I dare say most United States citizens simply take for granted with no idea about it or how important it was for America’s women.
+An Amendment, which Congress passed on June 14, 1919, was ratified in 1920.
+An Amendment I dare say most United States citizens take for granted with no idea about it or how important it was for America’s women.
 READ MORE

 Karl Marx was one of the founders of sociology.
 His ideas about social conflict are still relevant today.
 (Photo courtesy of John Mayall/Wikimedia Commons)